 Global Fund expanded the scope of work for routine distribution in 2018 to include managing the distribution of tuberculosis and HIV/AIDS treatment and prevention supplies and equipment.
 IMA’s geographic coverage increased late in 2018 to include the province of North Ubangi.
 IMA teams in both provinces are engaged in rapid start up for routine distribution to address all three diseases.

 In addition to routine distribution, Global Fund supports province-wide mass distribution of LLINs.
 Working as a sub-recipient to partner SANRU, in 2019 IMA will manage mass distributions in five provinces: North and South Ubangi, Mongala, Tanganyika and Haut Lomami.
 While data for most mass distributions in the region are collected by paper forms, which is cumbersome and high risk for data quality issues, IMA has been using smartphones and open source software since 2015 as an innovative and transparent electronic data collection method.

-South Sudan/Rapid Results for Health Project (2013-Present): IMA ensured that malaria diagnostics and treatment reached some of the most rural health facilities in this 24 County primary healthcare improvement project.
+South Sudan/Rapid Results Health Project: IMA ensured that malaria diagnostics and treatment reached some of the most rural health facilities in this 24 County primary health care improvement project.
 By using innovative performance-based contracting, IMA incentivized the government to ensure RDTs and ACTs reached target health facilities and were used appropriately to diagnose and treat malaria.